USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 ### Closing a Registered Tunnel

 When you are done using a tunnel, it is important to close it to free up those resources for other users to use.
 To do this:
-1. Open a terminal on the ceres head node either via Ceres OnDemand or by using SSH to connect to ceres.scinet.usda.gov
+1. Open a terminal on the Ceres login node either via Ceres OnDemand or by using SSH to connect to ceres.scinet.usda.gov
-2. Run the following command, where <JobID> is the slurm job number that was displayed when you launched the tunnel: `scancel <JobID> `
+2. Run the following command, where <job_id> is the slurm job number that was displayed when you launched the tunnel: `scancel <job_id> `
    * If you have forgotten the slurm job number, you can find it by running the following command:
      ```
-     squeue -u <user_name>
+     squeue -u <scinet_username>
      ```
      Look for a job named "vscode-tunnel".

 ## Troubleshooting

-**The VS Code OnDemand Window Stopped Responding.**
+**The VS Code OnDemand window stopped responding.**
   * Most likely your OnDemand session timed out.
 Return to the Ceres OnDemand webpage and request a new session.
   * If your session hasn’t timed out, the server may be time slicing (i.e. pausing your session to let other small jobs through).
-To prevent this, make sure you request the interactive partition when creating your OnDemand session.
+To prevent this, make sure you request the `ceres` partition when creating your OnDemand session.